JodieAlbanyCloete/JODCLO25141_PT2503_A_Jodie_Cloete_JSLPP/README.md

 * 📋 Task Management: Edit and delete tasks.

-* 📂 Columns/Statuses: Organize tasks by status (e.g., Todo, In Progress, Done).
+* 📂 Columns/Statuses: Organize tasks by status (e.g., Todo, Doing, Done).

 * 💾 Persistence: Saves tasks to localStorage or fetches from an API.